nixworks/public/news/2017/09/3/index.md

 ##### Frankfurt
 ### [Large portions of Frankfurt, Germany, are evacuated as local authorities work to defuse a bomb left over from a Royal Air Force raid during World War II.
 The evacuation is the largest to occur in Europe since World War II. ](/news/2017/09/3/large-portions-of-frankfurt-germany-are-evacuated-as-local-authorities-work-to-defuse-a-bomb-left-over-from-a-royal-air-force-raid-during.md)
-_Context: Frankfurt, German, Royal Air Force, World War II_
+_Context: Frankfurt, Germany, Royal Air Force, World War II_

 ##### California wildfires
 ### [The La Tuna Fire continues to burn in Los Angeles, California, becoming the largest fire in the city's history at around 5,800 acres.
 Mayor Eric Garcetti declares a state of emergency. ](/news/2017/09/3/the-la-tuna-fire-continues-to-burn-in-los-angeles-california-becoming-the-largest-fire-in-the-city-s-history-at-around-5-800-acres-mayor.md)